 See recipe card below for a full list of ingredients and measurements.

-What is the best brandy to use for this cocktail recipe?
 Why, Korbel of course!
 And why Korbel?
 In 1893, just as the classic Old Fashioned was experiencing a resurgence in popularity, the World’s Fair in Chicago brought Korbel brandy to the midwest.
 Wisconsinites tried brandy in their Old Fashioned cocktail recipes then and never went back!
 To this day, according to the Korbel Company, Wisconsin alone drinks more than half of all the brandy they sell worldwide.

 Helpful Equipment